 Efficiency

-The boiler’s efficiency is the key benefit.
-A condensing boiler may have an energy efficiency of about 90% by recycling waste gases back into the system.
+The key benefit is the boiler’s efficiency.
+By recycling waste gases back into the system, a condensing boiler may have an energy efficiency of about 90%.
 This is far more effective than a standard boiler, whose efficiency is generally between 70 and 80 percent.

 Environmentally friendly

-A condensing boiler is significantly more ecologically friendly than a non-condensing boiler because its oversized heat exchanger recycles the waste gases into its system.
+A condensing boiler is significantly more ecologically friendly than a non-condensing boiler because its oversized heat exchanger recycles waste gases into its system.
 Boilers that condense water have less of a carbon impact.
-For instance, utilizing a condensing boiler might save about 1.7 tons of CO2 into the atmosphere yearly, which would otherwise occur when using a non-condensing boiler.
+For instance, utilizing a condensing boiler might save about 1.7 tons of CO2 from entering the atmosphere yearly, which would otherwise occur when using a non-condensing boiler.

 A condensing boiler won’t operate as efficiently as it could if the temperature is adjusted incorrectly.
 A condensing boiler’s primary purpose is to guarantee energy and heat are conserved; therefore, maintaining the ideal temperature is crucial.

-Your hot water must be set to a temperature of about 60°C, and the ideal setting for your central heating should be approximately 70°C.
+Your hot water must be set to about 60°C, and the ideal setting for your central heating should be approximately 70°C.

 Size